-As frontman of Nirvana, Kurt Cobain not only became the face and voice of a generation but also shaped the course of the music industry, pivoting American counterculture and alternative rock as a massive driving force.
-Conscientious lyricism and distortion packed, blasting riffs that trademarked the band and the left of the American dial alike.
+As frontman of Nirvana, Kurt Cobain not only became the face and voice of a generation.
+He also shaped the course of the music industry, pivoting American counterculture and alternative rock as a massive driving force.
+His conscientious lyricism and distortion-packed, blasting riffs trademarked the band and the left of the American dial alike.

 With mild pop melodies, enough to become a catchy riddle in the minds of thousands, Nirvana’s Sub Pop era spawned their first underground hit Love Buzz, a song that for many music critics and historians was nothing but a mere hint of what was yet to come.
-But it wasn’t until 1991’s Nevermind that Kurt and Nirvana would become a world changing act, the release of their first No. 1 hit, Smells Like Teen Spirit.
+But it wasn’t until 1991’s Nevermind that Kurt and Nirvana would become a world-changing act through the release of their first No. 1 hit, Smells Like Teen Spirit.

 What Guitar Did Kurt Cobain Play?

-The most iconic guitars used by Kurt Cobain were his Fender Mustang and Jaguar guitars as well as the Martin D-18 he played on the legendary Nirvana MTV unplugged performance, but he played many others throughout his career.
-See the full list below.
+However, he also played a wide range of other guitars throughout his career.
+See the full list of the most notable Kurt Cobain guitars below.
 Cobain was a left handed guitar player who often picked up right handed guitars at pawn shops and modified them to be played left handed.
 It wasn’t until his endorsement with Fender Guitars that he was able to consistently have proper left handed guitars available to him on a consistent basis.
 Kurt was notorious for smashing guitars at the end of a show, so many of his instruments are unaccounted for or were only used for one show.